nhsconnect/gpconnect/pages/testing/testing_deliverables.md

 ## Provider testing (SIT) ##

 An automated provider test harness has been made publicly available to allow standardised testing of the FHIR APIs prior to any formal assurance activities being undertaken.
-This approach aims to streamline the end-to-end assurance process by ensuring that a common baseline level of technical conformance has been achieved, an thus fewer issues are surfaced during formal assurance.
+This approach aims to streamline the end-to-end assurance process by ensuring that a common baseline level of technical conformance has been achieved, and thus fewer issues are surfaced during formal assurance.

 {% include download.html content="Download the [GP Connect Provider Test Suite](https://github.com/nhsconnect/gpconnect-provider-testing) to help validate the technical conformance of your provider API implementation." %}